mm-engineering/awk-01-doctrine-playground/README.md

-# As We Know, Episode 01: I Want To Speak To The EntityManager
+# As We Know, Episode 01

+## I Want To Speak To The EntityManager

 _Doctrine EntityManager Tips And Tricks_

-This basic Symfony-based project is the playground for exploring various ways of interacting with [Doctrine](https://symfony.com/doc/current/doctrine.html)’s [`EntityManager`](https://www.doctrine-project.org/projects/doctrine-orm/en/2.8/tutorials/getting-started.html#obtaining-the-entitymanager).
+This basic Symfony project is the playground for exploring various ways of interacting with [Doctrine](https://symfony.com/doc/current/doctrine.html) and its [`EntityManager`](https://www.doctrine-project.org/projects/doctrine-orm/en/2.8/tutorials/getting-started.html#obtaining-the-entitymanager).

 ## Prerequisites